PredictLand/PL-TEC-PLPipes/README.md

 databases declared in the configuration.

 Most of the functions provided accept an optional `db` argument, for selecting the database instance.
-When `db` is ommited, `work` is used as the default.
+When `db` is omitted, `work` is used as the default.

 For example:

 ```
-from pipipes.database import query, create_table
+from plpipes.database import query, create_table

 df = query("select * from order when date >= '2018-01-01'", db="input")
 create_table('recent_orders', df, db="output")